 I also want to note that while this letter is blunt and straightforward, I wrote it with a light hearted tone.
 My husband is an amazing man, and he was very helpful through my pregnancies and breastfeeding our baby boys.
 Now that our boys are completely done breastfeeding, we have moved on to a new phase of life.
 I will always cherish the years I spent nursing my babies, as hard as some days were.
 I couldn’t have made it through without the help and support of my husband.

-*DISCLAIMER* This post contains affiliate links.
-I will receive a small commission if you purchase from these links.
-However, I assure you my opinions and recommendations are completely honest.
+*DISCLOSURE* This post may contain affiliate links.
 You can read more about this on my Disclosure Page

 Dear Husband of a Breastfeeding Wife

 Do you know what your wife does all day?
 She feeds your child WITH HER BODY.
 Breastfeeding is really hard work.
 This little creature who grew inside her for 9 months is still depending on your wife for all of its nutrition and hydration.
 It takes a lot of time and energy to sustain the life of a little one, and this doesn’t end at birth.
 After the baby comes, he or she will depend on your wife completely for all nutrition for 6 months.

 You might have heard that newborn babies nurse every 2-3 hours.
 This is a very loose statistic.
 In reality, your baby might want to nurse even more frequently for the whole first year of life.
 That’s right, our baby might nurse every 2-3 hours for an entire year or more.
 This could mean your wife spends over 4,000 HOURS nursing your baby in its first year of the baby’s life.